amymcgovern/pyparrot/README.md

    * Navigation: The Bebop has a lot of additional navigation commands available.
 These are on my agenda soon.
 For example, the relative move command seems quite useful.

 # Major updates and releases:
+* 2/22/2018: Version 1.3.2.
+Updated DroneVision to make the vision processing faster.
+Interface changed to only have the user call open_vision and close_vision (and not start_video_buffering)
 * 2/10/2018: Version 1.3.1.
 Updated DroneVision to work on Windows.
 * 2/8/2018: Version 1.3.
 Vision is working for both the Mambo and Bebop in a general interface called DroneVision.
 Major documenation updates as well.
 * 2/6/2018: Updated Mambo to add speed settings for tilt & vertical.
 Needed for class.